skyylex/Algorithmus/README.md

 ##### Common algorithms and data structure written in Swift.

 At current stage it's just for fun framework, not production-ready code.
-It's main purpose to demonstrate Swift in algorithmic way and some algorithms in very expressive way. =)
+It's main purpose is to demonstrate Swift in algorithmic way and some algorithms in very expressive way. =)

 ## Goals and principles: